 A few years back a reader of mine told me about this detox from Holistic, that she and her boyfriend did.
 Since then it’s been in the back of my mind, so I wasn’t completely unfamiliar with it.
 Earlier this year I read about parasites and leaky gut syndrome.
 And I’ve been doing the Mag07 colon cleanse, as well as taking the Global Healing Center’s Paratrex capsules.
 Which I took during this summer.
 But I never ended up finishing the Paratrex cure because my skin was starting to get really bad.
 At the time I could not tell if it was because of Paratrex.
 And though it wasn’t, I knew it was best to take a break from the herbal pills.
+In the future I could consider making a similar blend myself by using some products from Capsule Supplies, but at that point I simply wanted to stop taking it altogether.
 I still have a bottle left of Paratrex that I plan on finishing next year, as herbal detoxes can be done a maximum of 3 times a year.
 I’m planning on eventually getting one of these ionic foot detox machines for sale for when I can no longer detox using herbal medicines.

 Holistic Ultra Detox & UltraBalans

 The Holistic’s detox consists of two products that work together in restore your gut health and clean out your body of harmful organism and parasites.
 The UltraBalans capsules (works very much like Paratrex, but not as powerful) has a mix of 8 different herbs to clean and balance your gut.
 You take about two caps twice daily.
 Then you have the Ultra Detox to take a long with the UltraBalans – a herbal- and fiber rich powder that you mix with juice to form a drink, and that you take between meals with 2 cups of water.